mailsac/mailsac-examples/about/terms_of_service.rst

    Private addresses will not be accessible publicly and access to messages will be provided only to those with:

-   - a validated username and password, which grants a temporary access "session" which may be stored in a cookie
-   - a validated API key (smtp key, api access key, or other key)
+      i. a validated username and password, which grants a temporary access "session" which may be stored in a cookie ii. a validated API key (smtp key, api access key, or other key)

+b.
 If you believe your username, password, or API key has been compromised, you agree to:

-   1. change your compromised password, or delete the compromised API key
-   2. and contact the Mailsac support email address immediately.
+      i. change your compromised password, or delete the compromised API key ii. and contact the Mailsac support email address immediately.

+c.
 Mailsac does not accept responsibility for damages done by compromised accounts.
 Users acknowledge that overseers and associates (internal or external parties) may have access to inbox contents for the purpose of ongoing business operations, but that access and insight will be limited